sazima/video_website/front/video_cordova/plugins/cordova-plugin-whitelist/README.md

 Controls which network requests (images, XHRs, etc) are allowed to be made (via webview directly).

-On Android and iOS, the network request whitelist (see above) is not able to filter all types of requests (e.g. `<video>` & WebSockets are not blocked).
+On Android and iOS, the network request whitelist (see above) is not able to filter all typeModels of requests (e.g. `<videoModel>` & WebSockets are not blocked).
 So, in addition to the whitelist, you should use a [Content Security Policy](http://content-security-policy.com/) `<meta>` tag on all of your pages.

 On Android, support for CSP within the system webview starts with KitKat (but is available on all versions using Crosswalk WebView).